 Licensed to sell

-Little nips of whisky, little drops of gin, Make a lady wonder where on earth she’s bin
+Little nips of whisky, little drops of gin, Make a lady wonder where on earth she’s bin- Anon

-In 1729, an excise licence of £20 was introduced and two shillings per gallon duty was levied.
-In addition to which, retailers now required a licence.
+In 1729, an excise license of £20 was introduced and two shillings per gallon duty was levied.
+In addition to this, retailers now required a license.
 This almost suppressed good gin, but the quantity consumed of bad spirits continued to rise.

 In 1730 London had over 7,000 shops that sold only spirits.
 Daniel Defoe wrote of “the prodigious number of shopkeepers whose business is wholly and solely the selling of spirits”.
 In certain areas, spirits were sold on average from one private house in four.